gluecifer/PMP-Excellence/README.md

 Projects are a direct way of adding value to a company.
 A company, however, normally does not only deal with one type of projects.
 Similar projects need to be aligned and managed to create synergies and harmonization effects.
 A company typically combines similar projects to *programs*.
 The greater buisness goals are pooled together in *portfolios*, which are groups of programs or projects.

 *Operations* are another term to distinguish from a project.
 Operations are ongoing.
 Production lines for example are operations.
 Modernizing a production line within six months, while keeping production up, would be a project.

+## Decision making
+Coming to a conclusion is a difficult process.
+The complexer the problem, the harder is the decision making.
+In order to guide the decision making process, several indicators have been developed.
+The main purpose is to make a decision regarding between two or more projects, i.e. is it worth pursuing project A over B or the other way around.

+### Net present value
+The future value (or a series thereof) of a project will be represented in todays value.
+The problem is that the value of money changes over time.
+Central to the calculation is the discount rate

+ h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x

+### Cost-benefit-analysis